Greetings curious cats! Skye Blake here with some info people have been curious about lately… CBD oil for cats!

 There’s some indication that CBD can treat symptoms of chronic kidney disease.

-CBD oil is being used to help balance body chemicals that get out of balance when the kidneys aren’t able to work properly.
+It’s not curable, but CBD oil is useful to help balance body chemicals that get out of balance when the kidneys aren’t able to work properly.

 Pain is a symptom of many different physical conditions.
 Most pain can be eliminated by correcting the underlying cause.